-DeAngelis, Reed T. (Online ahead of print).
-Striving While Black: Race and the Psychophysiology of Goal Pursuit.
-Journal of Health and Social Behavior
+DeAngelis, Reed T. (2020).
+Striving while Black: Race and the Psychophysiology of Goal Pursuit.
+Journal of Health and Social Behavior, 61(1)

 Population health scientists have largely overlooked anticipatory stressors and how different groups of people experience and cope with anticipatory stress.
 I address these gaps by examining black-white differences in the associations between an important anticipatory stressor-goal-striving stress (GSS)-and several measures of psychophysiology.
 Hypotheses focusing on racial differences in GSS and psychophysiology are tested using self-report and biomarker data from the Nashville Stress and Health Study (2011-2014), a cross-sectional probability survey of black and white working-age adults from Davidson County, Tennessee (n = 1,252).
 Compared to their white peers, blacks with higher GSS report greater self-esteem and fewer symptoms of depression and anxiety.
 However, increased GSS also predicts elevated levels of high-effort coping (i.e., John Henryism), neuroendocrine stress hormones, and blood pressure for blacks but not whites.
 I discuss the implications of these findings for scholars interested in the stress process and broader black-white health inequalities in the United States.